MilesFarber/Pokemon-Mystery-Dungeon-Transcript/TODO/RRT.md

 `Alakazam Normal`
 `Alakazam Name`: So we'll need to investigate this matter properly.

-Purple Kecleon: Yes.
+`Purple Kecleon Normal`
+`Purple Kecleon Name`: Yes.
 I beg for justice.
 My business faces ruination.

 `Partner Normal`
 `Partner Name`: `Hero Name`.
 Want to look into this?

 `Hero Name`'s team took on the case of pursuing the burglar that struck Kecleon's shop.

 The burglar's alleged getaway spot...

 The Northern Range is now open for investigation!

 ### Cutscene 123

+`Latios Normal`
 💬: Oh!
 Who are you?!

+`Latios Normal`
 💬: ............
 I see.
 You're trying to get your TMs back.

+`Latios Normal`
 💬: But!

+`Latios Normal`
 💬: Nobody can stop me!

+`Latios Normal`
-Latios: I'm the Eon Pokemon Latios!
+`Latios Name`: I'm the Eon Pokemon Latios!

+`Latios Normal`
-Latios: If you really want your TMs back...
+`Latios Name`: If you really want your TMs back...

+`Latios Normal`
-Latios: You'll have to take them from me!
+`Latios Name`: You'll have to take them from me!

 ### Cutscene 124

+`Latios Normal`
-Latios: Urghgh...
+`Latios Name`: Urghgh...

+`Latios Normal`
-Latios: ............Please...
+`Latios Name`: ............Please...
 Please let me go...

+`Latios Normal`
-Latios: I have to go...
+`Latios Name`: I have to go...
 There's somewhere that I have to go...

+`Latios Normal`
-Latios: If...
+`Latios Name`: If...
 I don't hurry...
 M-my little sister...

 ### Cutscene 125

 `Partner Normal`
 `Partner Name`: Look!
 He's waking up!

+`Latios Normal`
-Latios: ...Wh-where...?
+`Latios Name`: ...Wh-where...?

 `Partner Normal`
 `Partner Name`: This is Pokemon Square.

 `Partner Normal`
 `Partner Name`: You fainted in the Northern Range, so we brought you back here.

+`Purple Kecleon Angry`
-Purple Kecleon Angry: You!
+`Purple Kecleon Name`: You!
 How DARE you steal my fine selection of quality merchandise!

+`Purple Kecleon Angry`
-Purple Kecleon Angry: You had better be prepared for harsh justice!
+`Purple Kecleon Name`: You had better be prepared for harsh justice!

 `Alakazam Normal`
 `Alakazam Name`: Now wait.
 There must be a good reason for this.

 `Alakazam Normal`
 `Alakazam Name`: We should at least hear that.

+`Latios Normal`
-Latios: ...!
+`Latios Name`: ...!
 That's right!
 I have to get my sister...

+`Latios Normal`
-Latios: Ggh!
+`Latios Name`: Ggh!
 This wound!

 `Alakazam Normal`
 `Alakazam Name`: You're injured.
 You can't fly for now.

 `Alakazam Normal`
 `Alakazam Name`: Tell me, how do you justify what you've done?

+`Latios Normal`
-Latios: I have a younger sister.
+`Latios Name`: I have a younger sister.
 Her name is Latias.

+`Latios Normal`
-Latios: Latias...
+`Latios Name`: Latias...
 Crashed somewhere in the Pitfall Valley...

 `Alakazam Normal`
 `Alakazam Name`: What?!
 The Pitfall Valley?!

 `Partner Worried`
 `Partner Name`: ...What is that?
 What is the Pitfall Valley?

+`Purple Kecleon Normal`
-Purple Kecleon: It is near the Northern Range.
+`Purple Kecleon Name`: It is near the Northern Range.

+`Purple Kecleon Normal`
-Purple Kecleon: They say that anyone so unlucky to fall into the Pitfall Valley... will never again emerge.
+`Purple Kecleon Name`: They say that anyone so unlucky to fall into the Pitfall Valley... will never again emerge.

+`Latios Normal`
-Latios: Latias and I were flying over the Northern Range.
+`Latios Name`: Latias and I were flying over the Northern Range.

+`Latios Normal`
-Latios: When suddenly, what appeared to be a meteorite struck Latias on the wing....
+`Latios Name`: When suddenly, what appeared to be a meteorite struck Latias on the wing....

+`Latios Normal`
-Latios: Her wing shattered by the blow, Latias tumbled down into the depths of the Pitfall Valley...
+`Latios Name`: Her wing shattered by the blow, Latias tumbled down into the depths of the Pitfall Valley...

 `Partner Surprised`
 `Partner Name`: A meteorite?!

 `Partner Surprised`
 `Partner Name`: `Hero Name`!
 Do you think maybe that it's a chunk of the blown-up meteor?

+`Latios Normal`
-Latios: I went to the Pitfall Valley in hopes of rescuing my sister, but...
+`Latios Name`: I went to the Pitfall Valley in hopes of rescuing my sister, but...

+`Latios Normal`
-Latios: I made little headway...
+`Latios Name`: I made little headway...
 I wasn't up to the task...

 `Alakazam Normal`
 `Alakazam Name`: So that drove you to steal Technical Machines...

+`Latios Normal`
-Latios: I intended to make amends after I saved my sister...
+`Latios Name`: I intended to make amends after I saved my sister...

+`Latios Normal`
-Latios: But that doesn't mean I can get away with thievery.
+`Latios Name`: But that doesn't mean I can get away with thievery.
 It was wrong, and I'm sorry.

-Purple Kecleon: Oh...
+`Purple Kecleon Normal`
+`Purple Kecleon Name`: Oh...
 Oh, my!
 It is not a problem!
 Not a problem at all!

+`Purple Kecleon Normal`
-Purple Kecleon: For a reason so compelling, it can't be helped.
+`Purple Kecleon Name`: For a reason so compelling, it can't be helped.
 Hahaha.

 `Alakazam Normal`
 `Alakazam Name`: However...
 Even if you were to plumb the depths of Pitfall Valley...